asip/easel-legacy/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+★Caution★ ActsAsTaggableOn has bug for Ruby on Rails 5.2 now.

 Things you may want to cover:

 * Ruby version : 2.4
-* Rails version : 5.1
+* Rails version : 5.2
 * System dependencies : yarn & mysql
 * Deployment instructions
   - Run `bundle install` to install the required Rubygems